İlhan Cihaner: Career

 Cihaner, then a prosecutor in İdil (Şırnak Province), was the first prosecutor to point at the Turkish Gendarmerie's JİTEM, in an indictment of 1997.
 He held the defendants including civil servants, confessors and others responsible for killings, bombings and "disappearances".
 Defendant No. 1 was Ahmet Cem Ersever and defendant No. 2 was Arif Doğan.

 He was appointed Chief Public Prosecutor of Erzincan in 2007.
-In this position he ordered an investigation of the İsmailağa and Fettullah Gülen religious communities.
+In this position he ordered an investigation of the İsmailağa and Gülen religious communities.
 Some months later, Taraf published a plan entitled "Action Plan against Religious Radicalism", an alleged plan to discredit religious communities and the AKP government by planting weapons.
 A Justice Ministry investigation followed, and the İsmailağa case was transferred to another prosecutor, Osman Şanal, on the grounds that there were allegations that İsmailağa was a terrorist group.
 Osman Sanal wire tapped the Chief Public Prosecutor, Ilhan Cihaner The same year, (November 2010) Osman Sanal litigated newspaper reporter İlhan Taşçı about his book on İsmailağa religious society.
-Osman Sanal was arrested and charged as a member of Fettulah Terrorist Organization (FETÖ) who were attempted coup in 2016.
+Osman Sanal was arrested and charged as a member of the Fethullah Terrorist Organization (FETÖ) after the attempted coup in 2016.